-In Spring of 2020, Kalamazoo College welcomes guest artists to work with K-students to create a piece of devised theatre.
+In Spring of 2020, Kalamazoo College welcomes guest artists to work with Kalamazoo College students to create a piece of devised theatre.

 What is Devised Theatre?

 Devised theatre is a method of creating an original work by an ensemble.
-Inherent in the creative process is the invitation for participants to share that which is most important to them–and collectively tell a story.
+Inherent in the creative process is the invitation for participants to share that which is most important to them and collectively tell a story.
 A story that needs telling.
 To this community.
 Now.
-Festival Playhouse is excited to share this opportunity with any interested K-student regardless of major.
-Students are also welcome to be part of the process at the beginning, middle or end–or all of the above.
-Learn more by reading about what is being offered during the next three terms here at K.

 What is important to you?
 What is being said, and how, to whom, where, and when?
 What is not being said?
 What issues or concerns do you have that need to be addressed at K?
 What are your hopes and dreams for yourself?
 For this community?
 For the world?

-Director Emilio Rodriguez of The Black and Brown Theatre Company in Detroit, MI, will teach a class on Devised Theatre (no student cap).
+Director Emilio Rodriguez of The Black and Brown Theatre Company in Detroit, MI, taught a class on Devised Theatre.

-Throughout the course, students will build upon the themes and issues raised during the Winter term with Jens Rasmussen (above) to develop an original script that speaks to the ideals, concerns, and hopes of current K-students.
+Throughout the course, students built upon the themes and issues raised during the Winter term with Jens Rasmussen (above) to develop an original script, titled “K”, that speaks to the ideals, concerns, and hopes of current K-students.